graphcore-research/graphcore-research.github.io/.github/pull_request_template.md

 - [ ] Check plots look the right size and scale properly by resizing window; if not, use `![Alt text](my_image.png){:.img-medium}`, or `.img-tiny .img-small .img-large` from `assets/custom.css`, or set a specific size with `{:style="max-width: Xpx;"}`.
 - [ ] Review the contents
 - [ ] Spellcheck
-- [ ] Make sure it looks ok on temporary version of public mirror, at https://graphcore-research.github.io/graphcore-research.github.io-internal/
 - [ ] Double check nothing sensitive has been mentioned